So to make your experience of using Champagne Collectors rewarding and successful, we have the following guidelines to help you along your way.

 Please make sure that you honour the bids that you make.

-Please contact the seller within 7 days of the auction close.
+Please contact the seller within 7 days of the auction close via the email you will receive upon auction description.

 Please report any post auction issues as soon as possible.